Rev/ImGui-Text-Marquee/README.md

 # ImGui-Marquee-Text
 An easy way to make a text marquee using ImGui.
+I got the inspiration to make this from seeing Ruit's old menus, which had this style of marquee.

 I used ImGui::GetFrameCount() to check the amount of frames the ImGui menu has rendered.
 Every 30 frames it will move the text automatically, in-turn creating a "marquee".
 I personally think it makes your mobile mod menus look quite good :)